Business as Unusual

 Get Ellie into school.
 Officially hire Amy and make a payroll plan.
 Receive, sort and recondition the new-old servers.
 Get access to the networks of the remote new accounts.
 Start plans for the new installations.
 The list gets bigger.
 This may take two days I began to think.

 I got home, the girls fixed a simple meal of burgers, fries and a salad.
 They cleaned up and retired for the evening.

 The next week went better than expected.
-Ellie enrolled at Bingham-Hampton Academy, an all girl private school in the neighborhood, with no trouble.
+Ellie enrolled at the extremely liberal and exclusive Bingham-Hampton Academy, an all girl private school in the neighborhood, with no trouble.
 She got advanced placement classes and seemed to thrive.
 They invited her to try out for the gymnastics team.
 Ellie was happy.